velson75-tech/ComfyUI-installer-full./README.md

 ## Idea Visualization

-Goal: provide a **desktop-like installer for Linux users**, similar to Windows one-click installers, ready to demonstrate to ComfyUI developers.
+Goal: provide a **desktop-like installer for Linux users**, similar to Windows one-click installers, ready to demonstrate to ComfyUI developers.It's important to me that someone implements this idea (one-click installation in Linux, with a dialog box).
+I'm not a programmer (I'm just learning :)